tahcohcat/same-same/README.md

 - In-memory vector storage with thread safety
 - RESTful API for CRUD operations
 - Vector similarity search using cosine similarity

+- Automatic embedding generation using:
+  - Local TF-IDF embedder (default, no external dependencies)
-- Automatic embedding generation using Google Gemini API
+  - Google Gemini API
+  - HuggingFace API
 - Quote-specific endpoints for easy text vectorization
 - Metadata filtering and search
-- Pluggable embedder interface (Gemini, HuggingFace support)
+- Pluggable embedder interface (local TF-IDF, Gemini, HuggingFace)
 - JSON API responses

 ## 🚀 Getting Started

-This section will help you get up and running with the Same-Same Vector DB running on localhost:8080 using a Google Gemini API Key.
+This section will help you get up and running with the Same-Same Vector DB running on localhost:8080.
+By default, the system uses a local TF-IDF embedder, which requires no external API keys or dependencies.
+You can also use Google Gemini or HuggingFace by setting the EMBEDDER_TYPE environment variable.

 ### Step 1: Start the Vector Database